divelab/dtn/README.md

 ### Parameters

-U: float
+U: float＜/br＞

-   The input of spatial transformer.
+   The input of spatial transformer.＜/br＞

-U_local: float\\
+U_local: float＜/br＞
    The input of localization networks.\\
 Column_controlP_number: int\\
    The number of columns of the fiducial points.\\